pvcstudy21/Lead-Generator-Web-Scrapping-/README.md

-This repository contains a Python script for automating the extraction of LinkedIn profile data for product managers using Selenium and BeautifulSoup.
-The script logs into LinkedIn, navigates to a search page, and scrapes profile links, names, titles, and locations, storing the data in a CSV file.
-It requires Python, ChromeDriver, and libraries like selenium, beautifulsoup4, and pandas.
-Simply update the ChromeDriver path in the script, log in to LinkedIn manually when prompted, and the script will handle data collection.
-Ensure compliance with LinkedIn's terms of service and respect user privacy while using this tool.
+Problem Statement:
+The goal of this project is to gather leads from LinkedIn based on specific criteria, focusing on product managers in Pune (It can be changed accordingly).
+This information will help identify potential prospects and clients.

+Approach:

+1) Learning Web Scraping:
+Studied the basics of web scraping.
+Learned how to use Beautiful Soup and Selenium WebDriver.
+Practiced inspecting web elements and extracting data with Beautiful Soup.

+2) Developing the Solution:
+Created a script to automate the extraction of leads from LinkedIn.
+Configured the script to find profiles of product managers in Pune.

+3) Data Extraction and Formatting:
+Extracted data including name, profile link, title, and location.
+Organized the data into a structured format.

+4) Output:
+Converted the extracted data into a CSV file for easy access and analysis.

+Conclusion:
+This project provided hands-on experience with web scraping, data extraction, and data formatting.
+The approach can be adapted to extract leads from LinkedIn for different job titles and locations.